domestic-violence-survivors3/back-end/README.md

 ```
 POST /users/:id/relocate
 ```
 > POST relocateBudget by user id.
 The id here in the POST is the user id and will post a new relocation budget associated with this user.
+Also each integer has a max value of 5.

 <br>